Carolyn Van Cise Fund for MI Youth

 One annual $500 grant will be available at this time.
-Applications are due on or before October 15th of each year.
-A Selection Committee will review applications and announce a decision no later than December 15th.
+Applications are due on or before February 10th of each year.
+A Selection Committee will review applications and announce a decision by the end of March.

 To view reports from riders who have recieved a Carolyn Van Cise Memorial Sportsmanship Grant, please visit our Young Rider Archives page!